-The prices are similar to the price of training in a fixed wing aircraft, but well cheaper than the price of training in a helicopter typically over $600 per hour.
+The prices are similar to training in a fixed wing aircraft, but significantly cheaper than the price of training in a helicopter typically over $600 per hour.

-There is also opportunity for ground school tuition at $40 per hour + GST.
+For exams and general aviation topics, ground school tuition is available at $40 per hour + GST.

 Where we train

 Our base is at the Tauranga airport which is within a controlled airspace.

 Occasionally we travel over to Matamata airfield which is quiet and uncontrolled and has a nice 1800m long grass runway.

 Waihi Beach airfield is another quiet place we often go for circuit practice and it also has a café, so makes a great place for a fly and a bite to eat.